databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/start-or-create-file.md

 settings.Add(Property.CopyToOutputDirectory, CopyToOutputDirectory.CopyAlways);
 ```

-## *compatibility to old FileManager*
+## *Compatibility to old FileManager*

 ```
 fileManager.StartNewFile(filename, projectname, subfolders, propertiesFromOldFileManager);
 ```

-**Important: Optional parameters not exists in new file manager because is not working for Visual Studio 2017.
-Clean up optional parameters for new file manager.**
+**Important: Optional parameters are not implemented in the File Manager because this is no longer possible in T4 since Visual Studio 2017.
+Clean up optional parameters for the new File Manager.**